tntmod54321/PMCA-Toggle-EVF/README.md

 ![](https://github.com/dired/PMCA-HDMICam/blob/master/docs/proof_video_cleanhdmi_e2610.gif)

 ### Preventive information
-On some cameras, like the A5000 (and I think I read someone found out about the HX200V), a clean HDMI output can also be achieved by writing a value to a specific memory address of the device.
+On some cameras, like the A5000 (and I think I read someone found out about the HX200V), a clean HDMI output can also be achieved through another method: by writing a value to a specific memory address of the device.
 If this is not too much of a hastle for you, it may be a "more satisfying" solution?

 In case of my HX400V I have not found for certain to what adress I have to write, nor am I keen on digging that deep.
 In case you want to dig deeper, without any guarantee from me that you will get the same thing with just more effort, see (this thread)[https://github.com/ma1co/OpenMemories-Tweak/issues/70].

+## Features / Use-Cases

+The killer feature is the clean HDMI output.
+Before, people were using the non-clean output and cropping the text away / using an even smaller resolution that shows black bars where the text is.
+Keep in mind that since Sony did not officially support clean HDMI in the first case for your camera, the support by the firmware (meaning the settings you have in the menu) is limited, and the resolution is probably fixed to 4:3 (the sensor's ratio) and lower than what you would get when you would record a video with the camera in the normal way (all this depends heavily on your model, I can only speak for my HX400V).
+Also ***you must know that at this moment in time, no settings (ISO etc.) are available during / after entering the clean HDMI "mode"***, except for zooming and triggering autofocus/finder by pressing the trigger half-way through. (note to myelf: test if settings from manual mode persist in the app)

+The main use-case in my eyes is that you could can use the clean hdmi output as a webcam.
+This is actually a killer-feature, making all those "old" sony cams useable again for streaming, surveillance, timelapse, fixed-camera-use-as-you-name-it.
+Simply buy a "hdmi to usb video capture card", a "HDMI-Micro-D to HDMI-A Cable", possibly a "dummy battery for sony NP-BX1" to use it with a power supply instead of a battery.
+I myself bought a cheap hdmi to usb 3 video capture card grapper with 1080 resolution and supposedly 60fps (although I don't need more than 720 resolution and 30fps because of the HX400V's output) for 17€, the cable for 2,06€ and the dummy battery for 8,59€.
+(The HX400V I got used for 115€)

 ## Installation

 1. Download the pmca-gui application from [https://github.com/ma1co/Sony-PMCA-RE] (Releases-Page).
 For me it was pmca-gui-v0.18-win.exe
-2. Download the .apk from this repository's Releases-Page.
+2. Download the .apk from this repository's Releases-Page. [https://github.com/dired/PMCA-HDMICam/releases/tag/v0.1]
 3. Connect the Camera via USB and make sure the camera is powered on.
 4. Start the pmca-gui application.
 5. Inside the pmca-gui v0.18, press "Get camera info" without any purpose except for you to see valid output - the text-box below should show your camera model and some other info.